 Alfred Hitchcock thought that Robert Cummings was "a competent performer" but found his performance, and the picture, suffered because Cummings "belongs to the light-comedy class of actors" and had "an amusing face, so that even when he's in desperate straits, his features don't convey any anguish."
 He thought Priscilla Lane "simply wasn't the right type for a Hitchcock picture."

 Alfred Hitchcock wanted to be sure of a degree of authenticity for certain roles and was not averse to unconventional casting to achieve it.
 For instance, he pulled the company's best boy from the electrical crew to play the friend killed in the factory fire because Hitchcock thought he looked perfectly like a working man.

-When the French liner the Normandie burned and partially sunk in New York Harbor, Alfred Hitchcock quickly dispatched a Universal newsreel crew to the scene to get footage that he later incorporated into the film, intercut with studio shots of the saboteur smiling from the back seat of a taxi as he looks out on the supposedly sabotaged ship.
+When the French liner the Normandie burned and partially sank in New York City harbor, Alfred Hitchcock quickly dispatched a Universal newsreel crew to the scene to get footage that he later incorporated into the film, intercut with studio shots of the saboteur smiling from the back seat of a taxi as he looks out on the supposedly sabotaged ship.

 To achieve the sensation of the people at the ship launch being thrown up in the air during the explosion on the dock, Alfred Hitchcock had the cameras pan quickly down each of the extras, from head to toe, and cut them together quickly.

 For the factory sabotage, Alfred Hitchcock simply used a shot of the front of the building with black smoke slowly billowing into the frame.
 Robert Boyle said the director made a drawing "in which he drew just the big doors and then he did a big scribble.
 He said, 'There will be an explosion.'
 And I thought that scribble more illuminating than the finest drawing you could make."